agampu/MidTermFIneTuningRepo/README.md

-## RAGAS based Finetuning Embedding Model Performance Summary
+## LLM based RAGAS-like Finetuning Embedding Model Performance Summary

-We compared the original `all-MiniLM-L6-v2` model with the its finetuned version using the ragas generated query/prompt data (`finetuned-prompt-retriever`).
+We compared the original `all-MiniLM-L6-v2` model with the its finetuned version using the LLM based generated query/prompt data (`finetuned-prompt-retriever`).
 Hugging Face: [geetach/finetuned-prompt-retriever]https://huggingface.co/geetach/finetuned-prompt-retriever

 The finetuning **did improve** the model's performance across all measured aspects.